ToC

 How to write a cover letter for a teaching assistant role in 2024

-You’re a natural when it comes to working with children of different age groups — and keeping them safe and engaged in a school environment.
-Now you need to showcase these qualities in your teaching assistant cover letter.
+You’re a natural when it comes to working with children of different age groups — and you’ve highlighted your skills on your teaching assistant CV.
+Now, you need to showcase these qualities in your teaching assistant cover letter.

 If you’re looking to present yourself as a winning job candidate, follow our three tips to help you write an effective teaching assistant cover letter and get noticed by UK schools.